 - Activity descriptions contain details that will help you determine whether a given activity is appropriate for and/or interesting to you.

 - Activity descriptions will give you information regarding the number of points you can earn for participation.

-4. Once you read the activity description, you can click on the "Time Slots" link to view available dates and times during which you can complete the activity.
+4. Once you read the activity description and determine you are eligible and interested in participating in an activity, you can click on the "Time Slots" link to view available dates and times during which you can complete the activity.
 You will receive an email confirming that you have signed up.
 You should also see your appointment under the "My Schedule" tab.
 After you have signed up for an appointment, please double check that you have signed up correctly either by checking your email for the confirmation, or the "My Schedule" tab for your study!

 You may participate in any activity only once!
 If you participated in the Research Pool in a prior semester, you cannot participate in the same activities again to earn SONA credits.

 5. If you sign up for an activity that is designated at a specific time and location, make sure you show up at that time and location!
 If you do not show up for an appointment without prior notification, or if you show up late, you will not be able to sign up for another activity using the SONA system.
-You will need to visit the Research Pool Manager in person to sign up for activities and you will be limited to participation in certain Research Alternatives.
+You will need to email ResearchPool@york.cuny.edu and request to sign up for activities.
+Your participation will be limited to certain Research Alternatives.

-6. Be sure to bring your SONA-assigned identity code for in-person appointments.
+6. Be sure to use your anonymous SONA-assigned identity code for in-person appointments.

 7. If you need to cancel your enrollment in an activity on SONA, you may do so without penalty up to 24 hours prior to your appointment time by clicking on "Cancel" under the "My Schedule" tab.
 If for some reason you have an emergency and you have to cancel within 24 hours of the appointment, please email the researcher directly.
 The researcher’s email can be found under "Study Information", by clicking on the name of the study in the "My Schedule" tab.